DHTMLX/gantt-docs/data/desktop/resource_management.md

 }
 ~~~

-If the *mode* is not specified or is set to the "default" value, the *start_date* and *end_date* of the assignment are calculated from the dates of a task.
-By default, the start date of an assignment matches the start date of a task.
+If the *mode* is not specified or is set to the "default" value, the *start_date* and *end_date* of the assignment are calculated from the dates of the task.
+By default, the start date of the assignment matches the start date of the task.
 The same approach is applied to the end date.

 The *delay* property works similarly to the *Delay* property of <a href="https://support.microsoft.com/en-us/office/assignment-delay-fields-427ac799-225c-4e10-9dcb-f58e524c8173">MS Project</a>.